Paul Shaffer and the World's Most Dangerous Band: Membership

 When Letterman moved to CBS to host the Late Show in 1993, the band came along, renaming itself, with CBS's blessing, "Paul Shaffer and the CBS Orchestra", and was greatly expanded.
 Felicia Collins was added as a second guitarist and eventually a vocalist (over the course of the show, she occasionally shared top billing with Shaffer, as "Paul Shaffer, Felicia Collins and the CBS Orchestra"); she had first performed with Lee in 1985 when they backed the Thompson Twins at Live Aid in Philadelphia.
 Two years later, she and Shaffer had first performed together at a benefit concert for homeless children, hosted by Paul Simon.
 A contract stipulation with previous producer Johnny Carson prohibited the World's Most Dangerous Band from having a horn section, so as not to emulate the NBC Orchestra seen on The Tonight Show.
 With Carson's retirement and the change of network, the stipulation was no longer in effect, and Shaffer was now free to add horns.
 Initially he did not do so, instead using a lead synthesizer operated by Bernie Worrell; Worrell departed after two months, and a horn section was added.
 The band added trombonist Tom Malone and saxophonist Bruce Kapler.
-Trumpeter Al Chez was added in February 1997.
+Trumpeter Alan Chez was added in February 1997.
 Shaffer and trombonist Malone had first worked together in 1975, as original members of the Saturday Night Live Band; they had also helped organize the original Blues Brothers in 1978.
 Kapler and Chez occasionally sat in with the World's Most Dangerous Band starting in 1988.

 Following Bruce Kapler's departure from the CBS Orchestra, saxophonist Aaron Heick eventually became Kapler's permanent replacement.
-Heick was the most frequent substitute during the roughly seven month transition-period between permanent saxophonists.
+Heick was the most frequent substitute during the roughly seven-month transition period between permanent saxophonists.
 He can be heard alongside Will Lee on the 2008 Terry Silverlight album Diamond in the Riff.
-In addition, frequent substitute for Anton Fig, Shawn Pelton (of Saturday Night Live fame) had been the drummer on Heick's own 2009 debut album, Daylight and Darkness.
+In addition, a frequent substitute for Anton Fig, Shawn Pelton (of Saturday Night Live fame), had been the drummer on Heick's own 2009 debut album, Daylight and Darkness.
 Al Chez would leave the band in 2012 and be replaced by trumpeter Frank Greene, who like Tom Malone, is an alumnus of the famed One O'Clock Lab Band at the North Texas State University.